MPO-Group/MPO/doc/mpo_api.md

 * Get the controlled vocabulary for a term.
   For example, to see valid values for a tracked code input or Status attribute, or to see what inputs can be tracked for a given code.
+We first pass the `path` argument to the `ontology/term` route to get the ID of that term.

      term_id = \`mpo get ontology/term -p path=Generic/Status/quality\`

      `mpo --format=pretty get ontology/term/$term_id/vocabulary`

+* Data objects.
+  Dataobjects has both their own entry as well as references to them in workflows known as instances.
+Given one, the other can be retrieved.
+It can be easy to get confused about them, though.

+     `mpo  --format=pretty get dataobject`

+  Will retrieve a formatted list of all dataobjects in the database.

+     `mpo  --format=pretty get dataobject?instance`

+  Will retrieve a formatted list of all dataobject instances in the database.

 * Grouping requests.
   Most routes support grouped requests by uid.